William Meredith Assistant Professor, Department of English

 “Burh & Beam Burning Bright: A Study in the Poetic Imagination of the Old English Exodus”.
 Neophilologus 94.3 (2010): 509-22.

-Ferhatovic has given talks in the United States as well as in England, France, Macedonia, Montenegro and Turkey.
+Ferhatovic has given talks in the United States as well as in England, France, Germany, Macedonia, Montenegro and Turkey.